ll7/paf22/doc/research/02_basic_research_perception.md

 ### LIDAR

 - No range limits found in documentation
-- Hidden objects cant be detected
+- Hidden objects can't be detected
 - Colors can't be detected
 - Objects can't be classified